How To Use A Colon Or Semicolon Correctly Every Time

-When you do this, you can’t use a semicolon.
+When you do this, you don’t use a semicolon.

-Mary loves walking in the forest, so it’s her favourite weekend activity.
+Mary loves walking in the forest, so it’s her favorite weekend activity.

 Mary loves walking in the forest, but Sandra finds it boring.

-Mary loves walking in the forest; of course, it’s her favourite weekend activity.
+Mary loves walking in the forest; of course, it’s her favorite weekend activity.